julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 Some herbs were grown behind monasteries.
 Some in courtyards with bones.
 Some tucked behind wooden huts where midwives practiced quietly under church scrutiny. **A witch’s garden is a living piece of culture, resistance, medicine, and magic.**

 This post isn’t for collecting “aesthetic” plants.
-It’s for those who want to grow herbs with memory — plants that held ground through war, exile, colonization, and silence.
+It’s for those who want to grow herbs with memory: plants that held ground through war, exile, colonization, and silence.

-Some plants were grown specifically for descent into the deeper layers of the self, protection, and working with the darker layers of experience — a tradition explored further in **[Herbs for a Shadow Work Garden](/herbs-shadow-work-garden/)**.
+Some plants were grown specifically for descent into the deeper layers of the self, protection, and working with the darker layers of experience, a tradition explored further in **[Herbs for a Shadow Work Garden](/herbs-shadow-work-garden/)**.

 ---